Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs; Section 122 at 10% applies only to non-TPA goods (expires ~July 24, 2026).
 The TPA continues to eliminate duties on the vast majority of Colombian exports.
-Section 232 steel and aluminum tariffs of 50% remain.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 The TPA itself is stable with no renegotiation planned.

 Tips for Importers